google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Mentha diemenica-(50) MINT FAMILY Skip to main content

 When you note clearly You can see this herb through out Malaysia

 distribution mapMentha diemenica occurs in grassland and forest habitats from the Mt Lofty Ranges in South Australia, throughout Victoria and Tasmania, and north to the Blue Mountains of New South Wales.
-It is a strongly suckering plant which in cold, dry conditions may become dormant, but when growing vigorously forms a dense ground cover 10-15 cm high.
+It is a strongly suckering plant that in cold, dry conditions may become dormant, but when growing vigorously, it forms a dense ground cover 10-15 cm high.

 The dull green, opposite leaves are ovate to lanceolate and 4-12 cm long.
 They are usually entire, but occasionally obscure teeth are noticed on the leaf margins.
 Leaves may be sessile or have a short petiole.

 Flowers are borne in the upper leaf axils from late spring to summer.
-Each axil bears one to four flowers, giving two to eight flowers at each node.
+Each axil bears one to four flowers at each node, giving two to eight flowers.
 They are usually mauve or lilac with four small petals each extending 2-3 mm beyond the tubular calyx.

 In cultivation, M. diemenica grows well in a slightly damp site in either reasonably heavy shade or full sun.
 In good conditions in a rockery it may become invasive and thus should be contained in a rock pocket or regularly controlled by removing suckers.
 It is a desirable plant between drive strips or near stepping stones where its fragrant aroma is noticed when it is trodden on.